How to Become a Phlebotomist

 Once accepted into a program, students typically need to pay tuition and fees.
 These may or may not cover the costs of textbooks and a uniform.
 Also, students who drop out of a program after enrolling may be assessed a withdrawal fee.

 When enrolling, students may wish to look for a program approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-Nearly 60 phlebotomy programs nationwide are listed as approved on the NAACLS site as of January 2022, meaning that they have reached specific education standards in phlebotomy and that staff and faculty have attained specific education levels.
+Around 49 phlebotomy programs nationwide are listed as approved on the NAACLS site as of October 2024, meaning that they have reached specific education standards in phlebotomy and that staff and faculty have attained specific education levels.

 Step 3: Pursue Professional Phlebotomy Certification (timelines vary)